One of the most common terms used in SaaS sales is the future of inside sales.

 The risks in such methods are way too high.
 Even if you enjoy a temporary boost in ranking using black hat tactics, it’s likely to be short-lived.

-As Google gets better and better at spotting these dirty tricks, sooner or later the progress that you made will be wiped out, or even worse, your website will be removed from the index altogether.
+As Google gets better and better at spotting these dirty tricks, sooner or later, the progress that you made will be wiped out, or even worse, your website will be removed from the index altogether.

-• Increase your social presence
+Increase your social presence

-• Employ a link building strategy
+Employ a link-building strategy

-Link building is a practice of acquiring new links to your site from external domains.
+Link building is the practice of acquiring new links to your site from external domains.
 Beyond creating quality content that people want to read and share, you can opt for guest blogging and generate new links for your website.

-• Track your leads and visitors
+Track your leads and visitors

-Ranking high on Google organic search is just half the battle won.
 To prove your value and optimize your results, it’s important to measure the impact of your efforts on website visitors and lead/sales generation.

-A tool like Google Analytics is helpful for measuring changes in search traffic as well as tracking visitor’s interaction with your website that are a direct result of SEO.
-You can set up
+A tool like Google Analytics helps measure changes in search traffic and track visitors’ interactions with your website that are directly attributable to SEO.

-Google Analytics reporting to measure how well your organic traffic is converting to subscribers, leads and customers.
+You can set up Google Analytics reporting to measure how well your organic traffic is converting to subscribers, leads and customers.

 3. Nurture your sales leads